jybeul/legacy-bridge-bundle/README.md

 Additionally the wrapper injects the symfony DI-Container into `$_SERVER['SYMFONY_CONTAINER']`, so you can slowly refactor the legacy app, by extracting services into symfony services but use them in the legacy code, as well.

+Bonus, if your old application did not use php sessions to connect users, it is possible to activate connection listener in your security firewall.
+However, if your application used sessions php to connect users, then refer to the Symfony documentation to set up a bridge between the two systems (http://symfony.com/doc/current/components/http_foundation/session_php_bridge.html).

 Installation
 ------------
 Download the bundle with composer: